 Mediation versus Court

-Scott Kee has helped countless people resolve their concerns outside of the courtroom.
+Scott and Brian have each helped countless people resolve their concerns outside of the courtroom.
 Mediation is an effective, and efficient, way to resolve disputes.
 Mediation often saves the parties months of turmoil, thousands of dollars in expenses and also affords the parties the opportunity to settle upon mutually agreeable terms.

-Scott’s broad experience has instilled a belief that the most efficient result for parties is most often found by creating a solution wherein a dispute is resolved short of litigation, thereby allowing the parties to reach an agreed upon resolution.
-Mediation is generally the most efficient way to accomplish this objective so Scott encourages clients to mediate their disputes, while also serving as a mediator to assist other parties in reaching a resolution.
+The most efficient result for parties is most often found by creating a solution wherein a dispute is resolved short of litigation, thereby allowing the parties to reach an agreed upon resolution.
+Mediation is generally the most efficient way to accomplish this objective so Scott and Brian each encourage clients to mediate their disputes, while also serving as a mediator to assist other parties in reaching a resolution.